 We have fielded many questions over the years and trust that we can help you troubleshoot any problems you encounter.
 We are at your service.

-Also, please determine if your question is best addressed to the Arts Endowment or Grants.gov.
-Grants.gov is a conduit for applying; it is a separate entity from the NEA.
+Also, determine if your question is best addressed to the National Endowment for the Arts or Grants.gov.
+Grants.gov is a conduit for applying; it is a separate entity from the National Endowment for the Arts.
 Though we include some tips here on navigating Grants.gov, most questions about registration and uploading your application should be directed to Grants.gov.

 Contact Grants.gov for help with: